 The Literary Reading Series at NYU Shanghai, a project of the Writing Program, brings acclaimed writers from around the world to our Shanghai campus.

-Introduction and moderation by Lecturer David Perry.
+Introduction by Lecturer David Perry.

 To our visitors